UC Berkeley Admissions Consulting

 So you have decided that you want to attend the best

-recalculated UC GPA.
-UC Berkeley re-calculates your GPA
+UC Berkeley re-calculates your GPA for admissions purposes

 At UC Berkeley, internal transfer from Engineering to Letters & Science is not difficult.
 However, internal transfer from Letters & Science to Engineering is difficult and is dependent on performance in prerequisite courses for engineering and space availability.